Welcome to the St Helen’s Primary School Governors page.

 - Finance & Staffing

 Business is conducted through meetings where we make decisions collectively as a team.
-Our role is strategic, while the Head, with whom we work closely, has responsibility for the day-to-day management of the school.
-Meetings take place early in the evening – around 6.30pm – and can involve a lot of paperwork so it helps to have read what we can in advance.
-Meetings of the Full Governing Body are scheduled for:
+Meetings take place early in the evening and can involve a lot of paperwork which needs to be read in advance.
+Meetings of the Full Governing Body are normally held in September, November, December, January, March, May and July.
+The date of the next meeting is:

 - Further dates for the FGB to follow